pa2eon/Rnode/documentation/howto_change_firmware.md

 If the compiling of the firmware is correct ( you see a nice list of the versions ) then connect the correct hardware and give the command;

     $ make upload-espressif-esp32-s3-n16r8

+Note: Above setup is made on Linux Mint 21.<br>
+It is possible that the upload command will gove an error on the nam of the *.ino file .. check the lower and higher letters in the name.